MJ-2502/ADBS-BRMS/PROJECT_DOCS.md

 - **Activity Logs:** Detailed tracking of user actions for audit trails.
 - **Backups:** Built-in system for creating, downloading, and restoring database backups.
 - **Analytics:** Dashboard with summary analytics.
+- **API Tokens:** Users (typically admins or integration scripts) can generate personal API tokens from their profile page.
+The system hashes tokens server-side, only reveals them once, and authenticates `routes/api.php` endpoints via Bearer tokens using the `ApiTokenAuthenticate` middleware.

 ## User Roles & Permissions